-Do you need a crown but dislike the thought of two trips to the dentist with a two week period of wearing an CEREC same day crownuncomfortable temporary crown in-between?
+Do you need a crown but dislike the thought of two trips to the dentist with a two week period of wearing an uncomfortable temporary crown in-between?
 Anyone who has had a crown, knows that this is just part of the process.
 But does it have to be?

 With CEREC, or same appointment dental crowns, it all gets done in one visit!